British Museum director resigns after spate of stolen treasure

 In comments he has now apologised for, Mr Fischer spoke of his “frustration” at Dr Gradel, claiming he only raised concerns about “a small number of items” being sold on eBay.

-“Concerns were only raised about a small number of items, and our investigation concluded that those items were all accounted for, Mr Fischer said.
+“Concerns were only raised about a small number of items, and our investigation concluded that those items were all accounted for,” Mr Fischer said.

 “We now have reason to believe that the individual who raised concerns had many more items in his possession, and it’s frustrating that that was not revealed to us as it would have aided our investigations.”